-Jennifer Trask helps coaches and healers become great entrepreneurs.
+This article was written by Jennifer Trask, who helps coaches and healers become great entrepreneurs

 Through my private coaching practice, speaking, products and online programmes, I help clients break out of lack and create abundant mindsets so that they can grow into the leaders they need to be to gain the income and impact they desire.
 Combine that my with strategic business direction and my clients experience massive shifts and growth in business.